IJW2021/MyPortfolio/SSDCS/Unit08.md

 > “That which does not kill us makes us stronger.”
 ― Friedrich Nietzsche

-So im going to use the pressure to motivate myself to hopefully produce a good bit of coding for the project we get one chance so put the work in and you will reep the rewards plenty of time to rest once the work is done.
+So, I’m going to use the pressure to motivate myself to hopefully produce a good bit of coding for the project we get one chance so put the work in and you will reep the rewards plenty of time to rest once the work is done.

 **Weekly Skills Matrix New Knowledge Gained**